citrix/workspace-linux-oem-guide/docs/customize.md

 The CPU frequency governor is an operating system component that allows the clock speed of processors to be adjusted on the fly.

-On some systems (for example, ARM devices), the CPU frequency governor can influence the performance of Receiver.
+On some systems (for example, ARM devices), the CPU frequency governor can influence the performance of Workspace app.
 Specifically, you might notice that the frame rate alternates between low and high repeatedly when a 720p host-rendered video is played, or when some other, equally intensive activity is performed.

 Furthermore, in *ondemand* mode the CPU frequency can change dynamically, based on the system load.
 In some cases, the frequency appears to be miscalculated in a given time period, resulting in a lower frequency being momentarily set.
 A low frame rate therefore results during that period.